What is a Good GMAT Score for Stanford Business School?

 Evaluating GMAT Section Scores

 It’s no secret that top business schools are highly quant-driven.
-Many programs at the top of MBA rankings pride themselves on the quantitative nature of their courses, and thus place particular emphasis on the Quant section of the GMAT, preferring to see scores of 47+.
-While Stanford does not publish the average GMAT section scores of admitted MBA students, the fact is, to be a competitive applicant to such a competitive program, your best bet is to devote ample time to preparing for both the Quant and Verbal sections.
+Many programs at the top of MBA rankings pride themselves on the quantitative nature of their courses.
+They place particular emphasis on the Quant section of the GMAT, preferring to see scores of 47+ (legacy) or 80 (post-2023).
+While Stanford does not publish the average GMAT section scores of admitted MBA students, the fact is, to be a competitive applicant to such a highly-regarded program, your best bet is to devote ample time to preparing for both the Quant and Verbal sections.
 Nevertheless, an outstanding Quant score — or a low one — is likely to get noticed by business school admissions.

 For example, does your undergraduate record show a lackluster performance in quant-specific courses?
 In that case, bumping up your Quant score could help “reset the scale,” so that a couple of lower math grades in college look like a fluke instead of a pattern.
 Or, maybe you lack a sufficient number of quant-specific courses in your academic history.
 In that case as well, shooting for a higher Quant score may be a smart play, because that score will help alleviate any worries admissions might have that you won’t be able to handle rigorous, graduate-level classes focused on subjects such as finance, economics, and statistical analysis.

 Your unique situation will dictate whether you think that you need a near-perfect GMAT Quant score in order to impress Stanford admissions.
-However, the MBA class of 2022’s GRE section scores, which Stanford did publish, may provide a small window into the thinking of admissions officers.
-Interestingly, the average GRE Quant and Verbal scores were nearly identical, at 164 and 165, respectively.
-The GRE section score ranges were also strikingly similar for Quant and Verbal, at 151 to 170 and 150 to 170, respectively.
+However, the MBA class of 2027’s GRE section scores, which Stanford did publish, may provide a small window into the thinking of admissions officers.
+Interestingly, the average GRE Quant and Verbal scores were identical at 164 each.

 What does this tell us?
 Well, at least on the GRE, the average accepted student scored just about as high in one section as he or she did in the other, and earned impressive scores overall.
 In other words, to be competitive at the #1 school, you’d be wise to aim for test scores that are strong all-around.